lastest revision: May 16, 2013

 1. Assist with programming for general meetings by identifying and hosting speakers.

-2. Perform such other duties as may be assigned by the President or Executive Committee.
+2. Perform other such duties as may be assigned by the Executive Committee.

 The Jesuit Liaison shall: